Last updated on November 6th, 2023 at 01:56 pm

 The player’s choice of the weight of the disc also affects its stability during the flight.
 Also, the flight plate of the disc is the same regardless of the weight of the disc.
 So, using a disc that weighs less but produces the same amount of lift will change the way it flies.
 The disc will glide more and will be less overstable during the flight.
 Also, a lower weight disc will allow your arm to move faster with the same form which will give you an even bigger advantage during the game.

-For the record, there are no specific weights for the disc that are best suited for beginners.
-There are a lot of aspects that need to be considered and all are subjective.
+For the record, there are no specific weights of the disc that suit beginners best.
+Many aspects require consideration, and all of them are subjective.
 However, the difference between a light disc compared to a heavy disc is that the lighter disc is much easier to get up to with minimal effort.
 Heavier discs usually performs better in windy situations.

 Weight Preference for Putters and Midrange